Julval/PyDF/README.md

 # Notes
 This is my first real project in python and the code might be a bit unreadable/un-good.
-Therefore have you have any comments or improvements please share!
+Therefore if have you have any comments or improvements please share!